List of Falkland Islands by-elections: 1984 Stanley

-West Falkland, 1980
+1980 West Falkland

 A by-election was called for the West Falkland constituency in 1980 following the resignation of the incumbent councillor, Derek Stanley Evans.
-The seat was filled by John Richard Rowlands.
+The seat was filled by Lionel Geoffrey Blake.

-Stanley, 1962
+1962 Stanley

 A by-election was called for the Stanley constituency in 1962 following the death of the incumbent councillor, Arthur Leslie Hardy, on 6 February 1962.
 The seat was filled by John Richard Rowlands.